TunNandaAung/tweety/README.md

 ### Step 1

-Begin by cloning this repository to your machine, and installing all Composer & NPM dependencies.
+Begin by cloning this repository to your machine, and installing all Composer & NPM dependencies using the following commands.

 ```bash
 git clone git@github.com:TunNandaAung/tweety.git